evanhe1/teachla-react-track/week4-useeffect/README.md

 ## Side Effects

-**Side effects**, are operations that occur outside the React rendering process.
+**Side effects** are operations that occur outside the React rendering process.
 Common examples of side effects include setting timers, accessing browser APIs, and interfacing with a backend.

-If we attempt to put side effect code during inside the main body of our component function, we tie side effect executing into the component rendering process.
+If we attempt to put side effect code inside the main body of our component function, we tie side effect execution into the component rendering process.
 This will result in undefined behavior with more complex side effects, as we do not have direct control over when a component re-renders in React (see last week's content for more info on this).
 To control the execution of side effects, we must use the `useEffect` hook.

 ## useEffect